Volscente/cheat_sheets/shell_scripting/shell_scripting_docs.md

 a* # All files starting with "a" a*.txt # All .txt files starting with "a"

-ls *.locl # Match all files ending with ".lock"
+ls *.lock # Match all files ending with ".lock"
 ```

 ### ?
 Wildcard